 The worldwide rail industry is in high demand with both passenger and freight trains scheduled to busy timetables across the network.
 Busy schedules mean reduced opportunities to inspect and maintain railway track and train components.
 The challenge is for ultrasonic inspection to detect defects early enough to allow planned removal of lines and maintenance of trains to prevent speed restrictions and breakdowns, whilst complying with stringent safety standards.

 Ultrasonics is the most extensively used NDT inspection method within the rail industry.
 Material testing for surface and internal defects can detect, locate, evaluate, and diagnose discontinuities.
 Wall Thickness Measurement or Corrosion Mapping provides remaining (residual) thickness measurement and evaluates the dimensions of the rail component or surface.

 - Produces instant reliable data

 - Data provides information to predict and prevent unscheduled maintenance

 - Improves safety and reduction of broken rails

 - Facilitates defect management

-- Rail life prediction and risk modelling possible when combined with other databases and tools
+- Supports rail life prediction and risk modelling (when combined with other tools)